-Having repositioned Louis Vuitton with his innovative designs and accessory logos, Jacobs has focussed on his own Marc Jacobs brand in both its main and diffusion ranges since his departure from the LVMH brand, overseeing successful fragrance, cosmetics, books and stationery launches in the ten years since its founding.
+Having helped to transform Vuitton from a staid luggage label into one of the most valuable fashion brands in the world, Jacobs has focussed on his own Marc Jacobs brand in both its main and diffusion ranges since his departure from the LVMH brand in 2013, overseeing successful fragrance, cosmetics, books and stationery launches in the years since its founding.

 Jacobs’s early experience in fashion was formed in 1978 whilst working as a store assistant at New York clothing boutique Charivari, where the 15 year-old struck up a friendship with Perry Ellis.

 In 1981, following his graduation from the High School of Art and Design, Jacobs enrolled in Parsons the New School for Design, undertaking a degree in womenswear design.
 Jacobs’s senior year project consisted of three oversized sweaters hand-knit by his grandmother.
 He was awarded the young designer the school’s Chester Weinberg and Perry Ellis Gold Thimble award, as well as Design Student of the Year.

 Reuben Thomas executive Robert Duffy scouted Jacobs to design for the company’s sportswear label Sketchbook.
 Charivari owner Barbara Weiser also contracted Jacobs to produce a range of his sweaters for her store and, in late 1984, the range was photographed by eminent New York Times photographer Bill Cunningham .